NSO-developer/nso-gitbook/development/core-concepts/api-overview/java-api-overview.md

     Cdb cdb = new Cdb("my-alarm-source-socket", socket);

-    // Get and start alarm source - this must only be done once per JVM AlarmSourceCentral source =
+    // Get and start alarm source - this must only be done once per JVM AlarmSourceCentral source = new AlarmSourceCentral(10000, cdb);
-        AlarmSourceCentral.getAlarmSource(10000, cdb);
     source.start();
 ```

-To retrieve alarms from the `AlarmSource` listener, an initial `startListening()` is required.
-Then either a blocking `takeAlarm()` or a timeout-based `pollAlarm()` can be used to retrieve the alarms.
+To retrieve alarms from the `AlarmSource` listener,
+either a blocking `takeAlarm()` or a timeout based
+`pollAlarm()` can be used.
 The first method will wait indefinitely for new alarms to arrive while the second will timeout if an alarm has not arrived in the stipulated time.
-When a listener no longer is needed then a `stopListening()` call should be issued to deactivate it.
+When a listener no longer is needed then a `stopListening()` call should be issued to deactivate it,
+or the `AlarmSource` can be used in a try-with-resources statement.

+{% code title="Consuming alarms inside NSO Java VM" %}
 ```
-        AlarmSource mySource = new AlarmSource();
+        try (AlarmSource mySource = new AlarmSource()) {
-        try {
             mySource.startListening();
             // Get an alarms.
             Alarm alarm = mySource.takeAlarm();